Building a Balanced k-d Tree in O(kn log n) Time: Discussion

 In this equation, $q$ is the number of threads, $t_\mathrm{s}$ represents the time required to execute the serial or non-parallelizable portion of the algorithm, $t_1$ represents the time required to execute the parallelizable portion of the algorithm via one thread, and $m_\mathrm{c}\left(q - 1\right)$ models an additional limitation to the performance of multi-threaded execution that the Amdahl model fails to capture.

-This additional limitation to performance may occur due to cache misses in a shared-memory architecture.
-During multi-threaded execution of the \emph{k}-d tree building algorithm, any thread may read from any address of the $\left(x,y,z,w\right)$ tuples array, as directed by a specific index from an index array.
-This unrestricted access to the $\left(x,y,z,w\right)$ tuples array may cause cache misses in a shared-memory architecture because two threads could simultaneously attempt to access two different tuples that map into the same cache line of a shared cache memory.
-The cache miss term $m_\mathrm{c}\left(q - 1\right)$ of Equation \ref{eq:gunther} models the performance limitation, which results from cache misses, as a linear function of $q$ \cite{Gunther}.
+This additional limitation to performance may occur due to cache contention in a shared cache wherein multiple threads attempt to access the cache simultaneously.
+The cache miss term $m_\mathrm{c}\left(q - 1\right)$ of Equation \ref{eq:gunther} models the performance limitation, which results from cache contention, as a linear function of $q$ \cite{Gunther}.

 Differentiating Equation \ref{eq:gunther} with respect to $q$ yields